 For a healthcare provider, developing a medication app means gaining greater control over patients’ medication management and, therefore, offering better, safer care.
 In this article, we list six features that can all be a part of one multifunctional medication app and explain why involving this kind of a patient app in treatment can be effective.

-For the sake of security, the initial medication plan should be created by a health professional.
-Then, it can be shared to a patient’s mobile device while remaining free to edit for a doctor.
-This way, healthcare professionals and patients will always be on the same page.
+With a digital medication plan, healthcare professionals and patients will always be on the same page.
 If after an in-person or an e-visit a patient needs a medication dose adjustment, they can contact their doctor and have their medication plan reviewed and updated.
+Furthermore, other application features become a lot more helpful and convenient to use when they can access the data from the medication schedule.

 Unlike a patient who takes one or two types of pills, a patient with a more intensive medication plan can have difficulties remembering what pill they should take at what time.
 Such patients will benefit from reminders with notifications that display the name of medication and its dosage.
 A photo of what a necessary pill looks like can be displayed, too.
 This way, even a person with a neurodegenerative disease won’t make a mistake.